Precision Studies of QCD in the Low Energy Domain of the EIC: The EIC interaction regions for a high impact science program with discovery potential

 \subsection{Operations with Two IRs}

-In the period of the EIC project, the second IR (IR8) will have no detector and no capability of being tuned for collisions.
-All operations will focus on beam parameter, luminosity, and polarization optimization for the single IR and detector that are part of the project scope.
+At the time of this writing, the EIC construction project scope for IR8 has only nominal beam transport without magnets or optics support for collisions.
+Commissioning and operations will focus on beam parameter, luminosity, and polarization optimization for the single IR and detector within the project scope.

-Operations of the EIC later, with two IRs, involves multiple scenarios, each with beam dynamics and design constraints that involve tradeoffs of available luminosity, operations time, and mode switching.
+Later operations of the EIC with two IRs involves multiple scenarios, each with beam dynamics and design constraints that involve tradeoffs of available luminosity, operations time, and mode switching.
 The beam-beam force is the local nonlinear electromagnetic force colliding beams exert on each other; this force creates a nonlinear beam-beam tune shift that is a known limitation of many collider operations.
 This beam-beam tune shift is already optimized in the single-IR EIC design.
 Thus both IRs cannot operate simultaneously with full parameters necessary for maximum luminosity, as this would exceed the acceptable beam-beam tune shift limit.
 It is therefore infeasible to add net luminosity available to experiments by adding an IR in the EIC under optimized collider conditions where the beam-beam tune shifts limit integrated luminosity.

 There are two alternatives to EIC operations with two IRs: EIC luminosity can be maximized separately for each detector in dedicated runs where only one IR is tuned for collisions; or EIC luminosity can be shared and optimized as much as possible between the two IRs in runs where both IRs are set up to share total facility luminosity.